nagyist/abp/docs/en/Community-Articles/2025-01-24-Understanding-Transactions-in-ABP-Unit-Of-Work/POST.md

 ```

 Applicable scenarios:
-- Batch import data scenarios where partial success is allowed
+- Batch import data scenarios where partial success is accepted
 - Read-only operations, such as queries
 - Scenarios with low data consistency requirements